PrismStudioMC/Nexly/README.md

 - **Modular architecture**: Easy to extend and customize for specific needs
 - **Type safety**: Full type hints and IDE support for better development experience
 - **Documentation**: Detailed API documentation and usage guides

+# Servers using Nexly
+- [Érodia](https://discord.gg/JS3nk6QV) - A French PvP-Faction server with custom items and blocks.